Israel hits Syrian artillery that fired on Golan

 "He understands this.
 He is very careful.
 He responded to messages that were passed through different channels, and not just by us.
 Regarding chemical weapons and fighting on the border," he added, giving no further details.

-Spill over violence this month from Syria onto the Golan has jangled the nerves of Israelis worried the front will add to threats facing the Jewish state from Islamic militants in neighbouring Lebanon, Gaza and Egypt's Sinai.
+Spillover violence this month from Syria onto the Golan has jangled the nerves of Israelis worried the front will add to threats facing the Jewish state from Islamic militants in neighboring Lebanon, Gaza and Egypt's Sinai.

 There have been similar worries in Turkey, Jordan and Lebanon about incidents on their own borders with Syria, where forces loyal to Assad have been fighting rebels for 19 months.